 What are Symptoms of Heart Murmurs with Older Dogs?

 A heart murmur is a symptom in of itself, however a murmur may be accompanied by other symptoms if your dog is suffering from heart disease.
 Other symptoms of heart disease include:

 If your dog is displaying any of these symptoms then they may be in heart failure.
 Symptoms can gradually develop over a period of weeks or months or can occur acutely.
 These symptoms and the murmur should be investigated as soon as possible.

 What’s the Life Expectancy of an Old Dog with Heart Murmurs?

 It can be very scary for owners to hear that their old dogs are experiencing heart murmurs.
 Besides discussing treatment options, owners naturally also want to know if heart murmurs can negatively impact their dog’s life expectancy.

-The good news is that many old dogs that have been diagnosed with heart murmurs can still live a long and happy life.
-But it depends on the type of murmur.
+The good news is that many old dogs diagnosed with heart murmurs can still live a long and happy life.
+But it depends on the type of murmur:

 What are the Primary Causes of Heart Murmurs with Older Dogs?